 If your partner, like you, has HIV, then the issue may be whether to carry on using condoms or not.
 If you decide not to, you both need to consider the possibility of re-infection (one of you giving the other a different strain of HIV).
 Also talk about the risk of other infections being passed between you like herpes, syphilis, hepatitis C, gonorrhoea and Chlamydia.

 If your viral load is high then you have a higher chance of passing on HIV to a sex partner, regardless of the type of sex you are having.
-Having an undetectable viral load can make it much less likely that HIV is passed on but this is not guaranteed – some people have become infected by people who had undetectable viral load.
-This is because undetectable means just that: it cannot be detected by tests, but the virus is still there.
+Having an undetectable viral load means you cannot pass the HIV virus onto your partner.
+This is known as Undetectable equals Untransmissable (U=U).

 Should I tell my partner?